Italy Società a Responsabilità Limitata (Srl) Company Incorporation

 The chosen name will be checked with the Italian business register (Registro Imprese).

 According to Italian law every company has to provide an official registered office where company books and official documents are kept.
 This is the address where your company will be registered.
 We provide this address for you as part of our incorporation package (Milan).

 An Italian Srl only requires one person to act as a director.
-This person may be of any nationality , at least one of the directors must be resident in the EU.
+This person may be of any nationality.
 Each director must have a fiscal code (codice fiscale); this is provided as part of our incorporation service.
 Director names are filed on the public register.

 An Italian Srl requires only one person to act as a shareholder, if you do opt to have just one shareholder then the company will be a ‘Società Uninominale’ rather than a ‘Società a Responsabilità Limitata’ and the shareholder’s liability will be deemed to be unlimited.
 There are no restrictions on nationality and corporate shareholders are permitted, and all shareholder names are filed on the public register.
 Each shareholder must have a fiscal code (codice fiscale); this is provided as part of our incorporation service.